tnguye20/typing-dev/README.md

-# Type Dev
+# Typing Dev
 A <a href="https://type-dev-5e193.web.app/" target="_blank">Typing Practice</a>
  Web App built entirely in React
 <br />
 <br />

 # Motivation
 Typical typing softwares utilize generic passages to construct their lessons.
-Although one can improve using such contents, programmers may find it less effective due to the nature of the phrases and characters that they use (ex: all the brackets and those annoying semicolons)
+Although one can improve using such contents, programmers may find it less effective due to the nature of the phrases and characters that they use in their day-to-day (ex: all the brackets and those annoying semicolons).

-Type-Dev is designed to solve that problem, by pulling in quality code across Github and put them at your fingertips.
-The process is completely random, and is designed to efficiently get the files that match the language you indicate.
+Typing Dev is designed to solve that problem, by pulling in quality code across Github and put them at your fingertips.
+The process is designed to efficiently get the files that match the language you indicate.
 <br />
 <br />